moosefaceee/tailwind-playground/README.md

 7. Ran `yarn dev`

-Tada 🎉 you're up and running with Vite, React 18 and Tailwind CSS
+#### Tada 🎉 you're up and running with Vite, React 18, TypeScript and Tailwind CSS 🚀

-### Next steps
+## Next steps

 First and foremost, please provide feedback any time and as much as possible.
 I want to make this great, for you.
 To do that I need your help 💪🏻 GitHub issues is a good place to do so.

 This seems obvious, but I highly recommend reading through the 6 items under "What to read next" on the installation screen (https://tailwindcss.com/docs/installation).
 You'll need an understanding of these concepts to effectively use and contribute to this project, and I don't feel like explaining what is already explained in extensive detail.
-This will guide you in building #worldclass software
+This will guide you in building #worldclass software:

 1. https://tailwindcss.com/docs/utility-first
 2. https://tailwindcss.com/docs/responsive-design